The Hunt (2020 film): Plot

-Inspecting the pickup truck outside and removing fake license plates, Crystal learns she is in Croatia.
-She also discovers a booby-trap wired to the driver's-side door and warns Gary, a conspiracy theorist podcaster.
-They board a train full of refugees, whom Gary believes to be crisis actors; the train is then raided by Croatian soldiers.
-When Gary tries to convince them of Manorgate and the refugees' perfidy, refugee "Crisis Mike" admits that he is indeed one of the hunters but the other refugees are innocent.
+Crystal inspects a pickup truck outside the service station and finds hidden license plates, suggesting she is outside the United States.
+She also discovers a booby-trap bomb and warns Gary, a conspiracy theorist podcaster.
+They board a train and discover refugees, whom Gary insists are crisis actors.
+The train is raided by Croatian soldiers; when Gary tries to convince them of Manorgate and the refugees' duplicity, refugee "Crisis Mike" admits that he is one of the hunters but the other refugees are innocent.
 The raid was unplanned, and he offers a head start for Gary's cooperation.
+Gary instead kills Mike with a grenade.

-Gary wrestles a grenade from Mike and uses it to kill him.
-Crystal is taken to a refugee camp where she meets up with Don.
+Crystal is taken to a refugee camp where she meets Don.
 Oliver, an envoy from the Croatian U.S. Embassy, arrives to extract them but during the drive Crystal becomes suspicious of his comments, kicks Oliver out of the car and runs him over.
 She and Don find Gary's body in the trunk with a box marked "bribe money" and a map.
 Crystal tells Don the story of "the Jackrabbit and the Box Turtle", in which the Jackrabbit kills the Box Turtle after losing a race with him.

-At Oliver's intended destination, Crystal kills Richard, Ted, Martin, Peter, Liberty, and injures their tactical consultant Sgt.
+At Oliver's intended destination on the map, Crystal kills Richard, Ted, Martin, Peter, Liberty, and injures their tactical consultant Sgt.
 Dale.
-Athena calls out to Don via radio, asking if he killed Crystal.
-Don refuses to disarm aiming his gun at Crystal, who kills him.
+Athena calls to Don via radio, asking if he killed Crystal.
+Don refuses to disarm, aiming his gun at Crystal who kills him.
 She tortures Sgt.
-Dale to get Athena's location - revealing during their exchange that she previously served in Afghanistan - then kills him.
-In reality, Athena's group text exchange was a joke.
-However, it was leaked on the internet, creating furor over "Manorgate".
-Subsequently, the group's participants, whose careers were ruined, decide to make Manorgate a reality and abduct those responsible for spreading the conspiracy theory.
+Dale to get Athena's location – revealing during their exchange that she previously served in Afghanistan – then kills him.

+In flashbacks, it is shown that Athena's group text exchange was a private joke.
+However, hackers leaked it on the internet, creating furor over "Manorgate" in the right-wing blogosphere.
+Subsequently, the group's participants, whose lives were ruined, decide to actually abduct and hunt those responsible for creating and spreading the conspiracy theory.
 Athena had insisted that Crystal be included after seeing a social media post from Crystal that offended her.

-When they confront each other, Crystal tells Athena that she has confused her with another woman from the same city in Mississippi, with a differently spelled middle name, Mae.
+When they confront each other, Crystal tells Athena that she has confused her with another woman from the same city, with a differently spelled middle name.
 The two fight and impale one another on the blades of a food processor; Athena dies, but Crystal sees a jackrabbit near the body and regains some strength.
 She cauterizes her wound, takes Athena's clothes and dog, and leaves on her jet, talking to the same flight attendant from the start of the film.